-Electric vehicles are becoming more popular, but unlike gas stations for fossil-fuel-powered vehicles, there isn’t a charging station for electric vehicles on every corner between home and UNE.
+Electric vehicles are becoming more popular, but unlike gas stations for fossil-fuel-powered vehicles, charging stations for electric vehicles are few and far between.
 Since Maine’s electricity grid is powered by a minimum of 30% renewable energy sources, driving an electric vehicle emits less carbon than traditional vehicles.
 In an effort to encourage the expansion of this transportation alternative, UNE has installed charging stations on the Portland and Biddeford campuses.
-Electric vehicle owners should contact the Sustainability office to register their cars for the program.
+Electric vehicle owners should email the Sustainability Office to register their cars for the program.
 We require vehicle and contact information and a willingness to collaborate with other drivers to communicate and share the chargers.
 While charging is free, drivers will still need the required parking permits.

 Lyft Ride Share